denpufa/denpufa/README.md

 # :smiley: Rodolfo Dantas

-  Information technology student,university name : Universidade Federal do Rio Grande do Norte.
+  Information technology graduate,university name : Universidade Federal do Rio Grande do Norte.
   Web and mobile development.
 But focus on mobile with flutter and backend with Python & Django
   <div>
     <a href="https://github.com/denpufa">